 The American Organist, June 1970

 The organist, Gwen Gould, gave an outstanding program at St. Michael’s Church [New York City].
 Her playing was always clear and technically of a high excellence.
 The lovely Magnificat of Jean Francois Dandrieu was especially beautiful in her choice of registration and her expressive, beautifully legato performance.
 Outstanding was her magnificent performance of the Great St. Anne Prelude and Fugue in E flat by J.S.
 Bach.
 She played this towering work with great majesty, clear precision and splendid rhythmic vitality.
-It was wonderful to follow such a clearly delineated rendering of the polyphonic compleities of this great triple fugue with its solemn and ever ascending first section, its light fantastic development of the second subject combined with a dance-like version of the first subject in many inversions, followed by the great culmination of the third subject in majestic triple counterpoint, with the first and second subjects, all leading to a brilliant, truiumphal ending.
-This great architectural work revealed her spendid mastery of all elements of organ playing and musicianship.
+It was wonderful to follow such a clearly delineated rendering of the polyphonic complexities of this great triple fugue with its solemn and ever ascending first section, its light fantastic development of the second subject combined with a dance-like version of the first subject in many inversions, followed by the great culmination of the third subject in majestic triple counterpoint, with the first and second subjects, all leading to a brilliant, triumphal ending.
+This great architectural work revealed her splendid mastery of all elements of organ playing and musicianship.

 Following the intermission, she was joined by Louis Fletcher, trumpet, in a beautiful and moving performance of my Prayer of St. Gregory.
 Both organ and trumpet played with a Byzantine feeling of fervor.
 The Adagio and Allegro of G.F.
-Handel was beautifully played by two trumpets and organ, F. Joseph Docksey, joining the enseble with excellent effect.
+Handel was beautifully played by two trumpets and organ, F. Joseph Docksey, joining the ensemble with excellent effect.

 The Suite, opus 5, by Maurice Durufle, is a large organ work in the grand post-Franck style, with some Ravel and Widor influences.
 This is in the form of a Prelude, Sicilienne and Toccata.
 This work revealed the organist in all her skill and sense of color.
 I found the Prelude most moving from a purely musical standpoint in its beautiful harmony.
 Each piece was different in style but highly inventive.
 She played the Toccata with great virtuosity and brilliance.